RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [claes / pandoc-templates](/claes/pandoc-templates) is a good illustration of a template with many user-defined variables, e.g for margins, language, papersize, orientation, etc. Because this makes command line specification a bit unwieldy, he includes [simple shell script](/claes/pandoc-templates/blob/master/md2pdf) with unused options commented out to instruct markdown2pdf how to fill in all the blanks.
 - This wiki is developing a collection of [[User Contributed Templates]] for purposes of illustration; contribute your own, or if you keep pandoc templates under revision control, link them here.

+## IETF RFC Creation

+- [Using pandoc for IETF RFC creation], courtesy of Miek Gieben

 [an even simpler route]: http://randomdeterminism.wordpress.com/2011/01/09/markdowntopdf/
 [filter module]: https://github.com/adityam/filter